lextm/jekyll-theme-chirpy/_posts/2006-5-25-what-are-they-new-rules-for-installer-distributions-rule-1.md

 ---
 layout: post
-title: "What are they — — New Rules for installer distributions (Rule 1)"
+title: "What are they?
+New Rules for installer distributions (Rule 1)"
 tags: Code-Beautifier-Collection Delphi
 permalink: /what-are-they-new-rules-for-installer-distributions-rule-1-df7b0ac42df9
 excerpt_separator: <!--more-->